 Bluetooth integration is useful for presence detection.

-Note: This trick does not work with all Bluetooh devices.
-This only works with bluetooth devices which transmit continuously, and which do not obfuscate their bluetooth address, as most phones do for example.
 In general, the "dumber" the device, the better it works!
 For example, I had a Fitbit Force 2 bracelet, and it worked.
 However, it does not work with an Apple Watch.

 Go to the "Bluetooth" integration, "Discovery" tab.
 Scan the surrounding bluetooth devices, and find the device you want to add.